 11. Market Segmentation and Targeting

-Utilize this time to assess effective market segmentation strategies and target audience identification.
+Utilize sales discussions to assess effective market segmentation strategies and target audience identification.
 Analyze customer data, demographics, and buying behaviors to refine sales approaches and tailor messaging for different customer segments.

 For example, assign each sale rep a specific customer segment to research, identify key characteristics and pain points, and develop targeted sales strategies.